ansient0/lwotc/README.md

 Lightning Strike: Unlocked with Spectre Autopsy

 Stay with me: Unlocked with Chryssalid Autopsy

+Vulture: Unlocked with Alien Encryption research

 ### Officers
 * Air Controller skyranger turn reduction to 1 from 2
 * New ability: Fall Back (Give a free but uncontrolled action to a unit that has spent their action points that causes it to retreat)
-* New ability: Resupply - make all allies within a command range that have spent their action points reload.
+* New ability: Resupply - make all allies within command range that have spent their action points reload.

 #### NEW OFFICER TREE
 * Oscar mike vs Focus fire